Canon 1200D vs Hasselblad X1D

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the X1D does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.

 Concerning the storage of imaging data, both the 1200D and the X1D write their files to SDXC cards.
 The X1D features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1200D only has one slot.
+The X1D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1200D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Hasselblad X1D-50c and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.